idiotboxai/MSBTE-papers-downlaoder/README.md

 </h1>

-This is a Python script that can be used to download past question papers for various subjects offered by the Maharashtra State Board of Technical Education (MSBTE).
+This is a Python script that can be used to download past question papers for various subjects offered to students of the Maharashtra State Board of Technical Education (MSBTE).
 ## Requirements

 * Python latest+